 At any one time, there’s a whole bunch of information being sent between your Windows 10 PC and the endless void of the Internet.
 This is done using a process whereby network-dependent processes seek out TCP and UDP ports, which they use to communicate with the Internet.
 First, your data gets sent to remote ports at the destination or website your processes are trying to connect to, then it gets received at local ports back on your PC.

 Most of the time, Windows 10 knows how to manage ports and ensure that traffic is being directed through the right ports so that those processes can connect with what they need to.
 But sometimes two processes may be assigned to one port, or maybe you just want to get a better picture of your network traffic and what’s going in and out.

-That’s why wrote this guide that shows you how to get an overview of your ports and see which applications are using which ports.
+That’s why wrote this guide that shows you how to check open ports on Windows and see which applications are using which ports.